antoineboquet/greek-conversion/README.md

 #### `removeDiacritics (str: string, type: KeyType): string`

 Removes all the diacritics from a given string.
-The set of diacritical marks depends of the greek string representation.
+The set of diacritical marks depends on the greek string representation.

-#### `removeGreekVariants (greekStr: string, removeLunateSigma?: boolean): string`
+#### `removeGreekVariants (greekStr: string, options?: { preserveAccents?: boolean, preserveLunateSigma?: boolean }): string`

-Removes beta and sigma variants.
+Removes beta and sigma variants; replaces grave accents with acute accents.

 ## Limitations